 We would love for you to contribute to the new “What I Like About the West” Segment.

-Create a 1-minute voice memo telling us what you like about the west and email it to us at Jessi.Janusee@westernresourceadvocates.org.
+Create a 40-second voice memo telling us what you like about the West and email it to us at Jessi.Janusee@westernresourceadvocates.org.
 We would love to feature you on our next podcast episode!
 Also, please take a minute to watch this 1950’s video of Tex Williams performing the song, “That’s What I Like About the West.”
 His song was the inspiration for this segment.

 That's What I Like About The West